Why We Do It

 All the children become “siblings”, and all partake in household chores and responsibilities.

-Eleven years ago, our founder chose to provide a home for boys.
+We often are asked, “why do you support only boys?’
+Our founder originally chose to provide a home for boys.
 Boys are more often abandoned.
-Boys are considered to have little value.
-Girls have value in Kenya: for their domestic skills, for their ability to earn income for the family and for the dowries they attract on marriage.
+Boys are considered to have little value in Kenya society.
+Girls have value in Kenya: for their domestic skills, for their ability to earn income for the family, and for the dowries they attract on marriage.

 What Life4Kids Does